ratneshsinghparihar/Node-Data/README.md

 }
 ```

-The user will have freedom to choose the entity attribute to be validated before sve or update.
+The user will have freedom to choose the entity attribute to be validated before save or update.